meteahmetyakar/knowledge-competition/README.md

 The game was written using the Android Studio.
 Most of the things in the game are designed by me.
 I used NoSQL for database operations.

-### :grey_exclamation::grey_exclamation: Object overflows in the application are caused by the emulator.
+### :grey_exclamation: Object overflows in the application are caused by the emulator.

 ## [Play Game](https://meteahmetyakar.github.io/#knocomy)